jburnhams/jpeg-encoder/pkg/README.md

 ## API

 - `init(module?)`: load the WebAssembly module.
 Call this once before constructing an encoder.
 The optional `module` argument is forwarded to the underlying wasm-bindgen loader.
+A default export is also provided for compatibility with the original wasm-bindgen entrypoint.
 - `StreamingJpegEncoder`: create an encoder with `(width, height, colorType, quality)`, feed image data with `encode_strip`, and finish with `finish`.
 Static helpers like `header_bytes` or `footer_bytes` are intentionally hidden in this wrapper.
   - `encode_strip(data)` writes one or more complete rows (the data length must be a multiple of `width * bytesPerPixel`) and returns any newly produced JPEG bytes while clearing the internal buffer.
   - `finish()` finalizes the file, validates that all rows were provided, frees the wasm allocations, and returns the remaining JPEG bytes.
 No extra `free()` call is required after this.